prishanmu/She-Ra/README.md

 * Sentiment Analysis by Character and Season
 * Data Modeling: Can we predict which lines were spoken by Adora? or Catra?

+**Files in this Repo**:

+* README.md: Markdown file discussing details of this project.
+* txt_scripts/: path to txt files of the show's scripts
+* tv_script_to_csv.py: Python file used to convert the txt files into one csv file
+* she_ra_dialogue.csv: CSV file with each line of dialogue and who said it during which episode.
+* She_Ra_Project.ipynb: Jupyter Notebook holding my text analysis work and completmentary data visualization.

 While I will be uploading updates to my Jupyter Notebook on GitHub, the latest version will be on [Google Colab](https://colab.research.google.com/drive/1kkazlx1-L0pf5uvlMYmBeFjFPrXZ7wg-?usp=sharing).